Income

 Age 50$74,074$2,963$77,037

-Age 55$90,909$3,636$94,545
+Age 55$90,909$3,636$95,545

 Age 65$166,666$6,666$173,332

 Whether you’re wondering how long will $3 million last in retirement or $2 million, it’s typically wise to put off retiring as long as possible.
 You might, instead, choose to switch to a lower-paying job you love just to preserve some or all of your savings.
-The problem with asking, “can I retire with 1.5 million or 2 million at a young age?” is simply that you might face penalties for early withdrawals.
+The problem with asking, “Can I retire with 1.5 million or 2 million at a young age?” is simply that you might face penalties for early withdrawals.
 It’s also important to consider all the things you want to do in retirement.
 If you want to travel, for instance, those few extra years of work might make it worth it.

 Final Thoughts

-Schedule your FREE retirement consultaton
+Schedule your FREE consultation.

-Our licensed fiduciaries are standing by to help you build a confident, worry-free retirement.
+Our licensed fiduciaries are here to help you live your best retirement.

 Share this advice